jbkly/bkly/README.md

-bkly.org
+bkly
 ========

 My landing page with contact info and links.
-Eventually should include a portfolio and a blog.